jiafulow/jiafulow.github.io/_posts/2020-02-28-update-forked-repository.md

 git branch -m YOUR_BRANCH
 ```

-You can verify that you have renamed it successfully by doing `git branch`.
+To verify that you have renamed it successfully, you can do `git branch`.

 Push this branch to the fork remote: